 Public liability, which protects against general injury and damage claims made by third parties, costs from as little as £50 a year or so.
 This cost range applies to small businesses in less risky industries like teaching, consulting, etc. Higher-risk small businesses like a building company can cost 10X or more to insure.

 On a monthly basis, small business public liability insurance costs in the range of £4 to £40 per month—but be aware that some insurers will ask you to pay annually instead of monthly when your premium is below a certain threshold.

-There are three primary types of liability insurance a small business might need: public liability insurance to cover third party injury or damage claims, employers' liability insurance to cover employee injury or illness claims and professional indemnity insurance to cover claims by customers that you've given poor advice or been negligent in the professional service you delivered.
+There are three primary types of liability insurance a small business might want or need: public liability insurance to cover third party injury or damage claims, employers' liability insurance to cover employee injury or illness claims and professional indemnity insurance to cover claims by customers that you've given poor advice or been negligent in the professional service you delivered.

 While insurance needs vary from business to business, it's quite common for small businesses to need public liability insurance, employers' liability insurance and professional indemnity insurance.
 In addition, there are additional coverages that can protect your small business such as property insurance, business interruption, etc. Read more about small business needs here.